Poetry New York

 The final three weeks of the quarter will be spent back on campus in Olympia.
 We will debrief, finish poems and essays, and produce an anthology of our work.

-poetry, creative writing, publishing, literature, and the arts
+This offering will prepare you for careers and advanced study in: poetry, creative writing, publishing, literature, and the arts

 Students should count on expenses of up to $2,000 for the trip to New York City.